Vaibhavpasalkar12/Django_CSV_Import/README.md

 # User-Friendly CSV File Uploader with Data Analysis and Visualization
+### This project involves creating a user-friendly web application using Django, where users can upload CSV files.
+The application provides an intuitive interface to ensure ease of use.
+After uploading a CSV file, the application performs simple data analysis with the help of Pandas and generates various graphs to visualize the data.

-### Technologies Used: Django, Python, Pandas, Matplotlib, seaborn, HTML+CSS
+#### Technologies Used: Django, Python, Pandas, Matplotlib, seaborn, HTML+CSS

 # Setup Instructions:
 ## Prerequisites: